faisalfaissi/Vehicle-Detection-with-Convolution-Neural-Network-/README.md

 # Implementation

 ## Convolution Neural Network (CNN)
+We use CNN in our case as CNN is best fit where we have dataset of images.
 ### Layers
 1. Input data shape= [100*100,3]
 2. Conv: 64 filters of size 3x3 with ReLU activation